 Sales and income taxes are the largest Oklahoma taxes.
-The lion’s share of tax Money received by a government entity.... in Oklahoma, as in most states, comes from three major sources:
+The lion’s share of tax revenue in Oklahoma, as in most states, comes from three major sources:

 - The general sales tax is the single largest tax source for Oklahoma governments, contributing 33 percent of tax revenue and 14 percent of total government revenue of all types in 2016;